mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/08/10/day-203/">August 10, 2017</a></small></div>
-<p><strong>The White House has failed to coordinate with a coalition of Latino organizations to develop Affordable Care Act outreach campaigns</strong> ahead of the open enrollment period, which begins on November 1st.
+<p><strong>The White House has failed to coordinate with a coalition of Latino organizations to develop <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a> outreach campaigns</strong> ahead of the open enrollment period, which begins on November 1st.
 Since 2013, the Department of Health and Human Services and the White House have helped develop education campaigns aimed at helping millions of Latinos sign up for health insurance.
 Trump has repeatedly announced his intention to “let Obamacare implode." (<a href="http://talkingpointsmemo.com/dc/trump-hhs-abandons-latino-outreach-on-obamacare">Talking Points Memo</a>)</p>